PatrickAcheson/cyber-quiz-w-js/README.md

 **07/05/2022**

 **# Functionality**
-I had been working through a full-stack course on Udemy, due to the course being partly outdated I onyl went as far as front end development.
-I haved my basic/intermediate skills in CSS, HTML to create it.
+I had been working through a full-stack course on Udemy, due to the course being partly outdated I only learned as far as front end development.
+I used my basic/intermediate skills in CSS, HTML to create it, although i aim to expand into backend at some point.

 After the initial design, I used Javascipt to create browser side quiz script that pulls questions from a array.